Becoming 54Ruum

 What '54' means:

 The number 54 represents the 54 countries that make up Africa.
-It's our homage to our roots, and a statement about where we’re building from—a creative powerhouse rooted in Africa, made for the world.
+It's our homage to our roots, and a statement about where we’re building from — a creative powerhouse rooted in Africa, made for the world.

 Old and new logo graphic

-Why Now?
+Why now?

 Let’s be honest.
 Our previous name, Photoruum, was just a bit too close to Photoroom, a well-known AI photo editor.
 This overlap created confusion—and may have even contributed to our page being taken down.

-So we took this moment to reclaim our story, realign with our mission, and step confidently into a new chapter—one that’s truly ours.
+So we took this moment to reclaim our story, realign with our mission, and step confidently into a new chapter — one that’s truly ours.

-What’s Next?
+What’s next?

-We’re back stronger than ever, with the same mission: To celebrate, support, and showcase Africa’s most talented photographers and visual artists—like you.
+We’re back stronger than ever, with the same mission: To celebrate, support, and showcase Africa’s most talented photographers and visual artists — like you.

 With appreciation,

-The Ruum Africa
+The Ruum Africa Team

 Credits

-Rah and KMÒ
+Rah & KMÒ

 SHARE THIS STORY